 At Georgia Clean, we provide expert tear gas cleanup solutions for all types of cleanup.
 While the type of tear gas deployed in your home or business may dictate the substances we use to perform the procedure, we ensure the results are the same: a clean home that is free of the remnants of tear gas.

 The Tear Gas Cleanup Process

 After your home or business has been contaminated with tear gas, it’s important to contact Georgia Clean as quickly as possible for remediation.
-Our professionals are trained to provide fast, effective, and discreet services to stop any further environmental or health damage.
+Our professionals provide fast, effective, and discreet services to stop any further environmental or health damage.
 Our process is based on industry-leading, GA EPD approved methods.
 In addition, we strictly follow all other federal, state, and local regulations.

 Depending on the type of tear gas used, upholstery, carpets, and other cloth-based furniture may need to be moved outside to be properly cleaned.
 We will meticulously clean all hard surfaces and disinfect everything to ensure your business or home is safe for habitation.

 Different Types of Tear Gas